Ogaden War: Somali victories and siege of Harar (September–January)

 The Somalis then launched an offensive, advancing towards the east toward Harar.
 Their primary aim was on penetrating the eastern front line, pushing forward from Karamara and Fik.
 Despite the weak position of the Ethiopian defense line, it took the Somalis over seven weeks to breach it.
 Beginning at the end of September, the Soviets supplied Ethiopia with significant arms, such as aircraft and tanks.
 Additionally, as the Ethiopian army gained more combat experience, they became more experienced with their new Soviet weaponry.
 Although the Somalis enjoyed full support in the Ogaden, the highland population, vehemently opposed the Somalis and provided unwavering support to the Ethiopian army in various ways, ranging from scouting to guarding strategic crossroads.
 As the Somalis advanced further into hostile territories, their stretched lines became increasingly susceptible to disruption.

-Ethiopian militiamen of the People's Militia fighting, November of 1977.
+Ethiopian militiamen of the People's Militia fighting, November 1977.

 Over a span of four months, from the last week of September to the middle of December, the Somalis exerted considerable effort to seize Harar.
 On two occasions, it appeared that the city, with its forty-eight thousand inhabitants and as the home of Ethiopia's foremost military academy, was on the brink of falling.
 However, Harar did not surrender, primarily due to the relatively slow and indecisive operational maneuvers of the Somalis and the arrival of Soviet weapons in late October.
 The Ethiopians were bolstered by deployment of 100,000 recently trained troops outfitted in new Soviet gear, around 30,000 of them, referred to as the "1st Revolutionary Liberation Army", were subsequently sent to the Somali front.
 By December, the exhausted Somali forces were forced to withdraw to Fedis, Jaldessa and Harewa, where they had to await the Ethiopian counterattack.
 At this point came the regular Cuban troops, with only a few hundred in December, they eventually grew to three thousand in January to 16,000 in February.
 They were armed with full Soviet gear, including T-62 tanks, artillery, and APCs.
 The Somalis had gambled by cutting off the Russians and Cubans; now they stood virtually alone against a multinational colossus.